carlonluca/docker-qt/README.md

 # Intro

-The repo contains the code needed to create images to build and crossbuild Qt 5 and 6 for x64 and arm64 and to create images to build Qt applications with every Qt version.
+The repo contains the code needed to create images to build and crossbuild Qt 5 and 6 for x64/arm64 Linux and armv7a/armv8a Android.
 This is useful, for instance, for continuous integration:

 ![gitlab CI](shot.png)

+Articles with more info: https://bugfreeblog.duckdns.org/tag/docker-qt.

 # Images